 Trip from <start sector> to <end sector> takes <days> days

-Trip from 55 to 67 takes 2 days
+Trip from 1 to 49 takes 4 days Trip from 45 to 3021 takes 29 days Trip from 55 to 67 takes 2 days